Genuine $k$-partite correlations and entanglement in the ground state of the Dicke model for interacting qubits: Results

 where $\alpha,\beta=x, y, z$, $p_i+p_j>0$, and $ \rho=\sum_i p_i\ket{i}\bra{i}$ is the spectral decomposition of the state of the quantum system.
 We denote $F_{\max}$ as the maximum of the QFI.
 If $F_{\max}(\rho)/N>(k-1)$, the state $\rho$ has genuine $k$-partite entanglement.
 However, if $F_{\max}(\rho)<N$ nothing can be said, and it might be the case in which the witness $F_{\max}$ just failed to detect the genuine $k$-partite entanglement.

 In the upper panel of Fig. \ref{fig:qfi.vs.eta.vs.lambda}, we plot the maximum of the QFI as a function of $\lambda/\sqrt{N}$ and $\eta/N$ for five qubits.
-We may note that for values where the qubit-cavity coupling is zero ($\lambda=0$), the first-order QPTs are evidenced via the discontinuity of $F_{max}$.
+We note that for values where the qubit-cavity coupling is zero ($\lambda=0$), the first-order QPTs are evidenced via the discontinuity of $F_{max}$.
 In this case, for each excitation in the Dicke state that describes the ground state of the qubits (as we increase $\eta$) more particles get entangled, increasing the degree of genuine $k$-partite entanglement.
-Still for $\lambda=0$, the $W$-state possesses genuine $3$-partite entanglement, so that the maximum entanglement detected is genuine $4$-partite for the second first-order QPT, represented by the second step in the graph.
+Moreover, for $\lambda=0$, the $W$-state possesses genuine $3$-partite entanglement, so that the maximum entanglement detected is genuine $4$-partite for the second first-order QPT, represented by the second step in the graph.
 The GMC show us that for $5$ qubits there are also genuine $5$-partite correlations and all smaller orders of correlations are present (see Fig. \ref{fig:gmc_slices}).
-For fixed values of $\eta > 0$, we observe a strong reduction of the QFI.
+For fixed values of $\eta > 0$ and increasing $\lambda$, we observe a strong reduction of the QFI.
 The genuine $k$-partite entanglement for $\lambda/\sqrt{5}\gtrsim 1/2$ (QPT point) is witnessed only for genuine $2$-partite entanglement.
-After crossing the second-order phase transition, the reduced state of the qubits is highly mixed because of the entanglement between the qubits and the cavity.
-As QFI is a bad witness for mixed states \cite{Fiderer2019}, we understand the reduction of its value in this region.
+After crossing the second-order phase transition ($\lambda/\sqrt{5}\gtrsim 1/2$), the reduced state of the qubits is highly mixed because of the entanglement between the qubits and the cavity.
+Therefore, we understand the suppressing of the higher-partite entanglement as a consequence of QFI being a bad witness for mixed states~\cite{Fiderer2019}.
+These results highlight and build upon previous findings, demonstrating that, beyond the presence of genuine $k$-partite correlations, genuine $k$-partite entanglement is also present and thus serves as a valuable resource for various quantum tasks.